jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2020/RecordedFuture-SANS-Cyber-Threat-Intelligence-Survey-2020.md

 While there was a huge jump in organizations reporting development of requirements, over half of respondents still do not have a process for identifying requirements, which will help organizations be successful whether they produce or consume intelligence.
 Not having requirements or not having a process for evaluating and prioritizing new requirements can become a serious roadblock for many teams.

-*Figure 8.
-Reviewing and Updating CTI Requirements*
+**Figure 8.
+Reviewing and Updating CTI Requirements**

-**Image Description:** Figure 8 is a horizontal bar chart titled "How often does your organization review and update its CTI requirements?
-Select the best answer."
-The chart displays the percentage of respondents for each frequency.
-The frequencies and their corresponding percentages are as follows: "Ad hoc" (28.4%), "Unknown" (26.7%), "Weekly" (17.0%), "Yearly" (11.6%), "Monthly" (11.4%), and "Never" (4.9%).
+*   A pie chart showing the frequency of reviewing and updating CTI requirements.
+    *   Ad hoc: 28.4%
+    *   Weekly: 17.0%
+    *   Monthly: 11.4%
+    *   Yearly: 11.6%
+    *   Never: 4.9%
+    *   Unknown: 26.7%

 ### Collection
 After identifying requirements, the next step is to identify how to get access to the information that will help answer the requirements.
 For respondents who consume intelligence, this means evaluating sources of intelligence that will be easy to operationalize.
 Nearly 70% of respondents gather some of their information from a commercial threat feed, from both CTI-specific and general security vendors, with over 45% consuming non-feed information from a CTI service provider (see Figure 9).
 When it comes to consuming intelligence, timeliness and relevance are once again at the top of the list of important factors, but more and more respondents are considering how that information will be consumed as well as the content.
 This year, several respondents identified standardization with the Mitre’s ATT&CK Matrix framework as a priority for information they consume.